OpenModelDB/open-model-database/docs/faq.md

 - IEU (open-source | free)
   - [Wiki]() | [GitHub](https://github.com/ptrsuder/IEU.Winforms)
   - IEU was the first GUI meant to make running ESRGAN models easier.
 It paved the way for a lot of features such as transparency splitting and VRAM-safe tiling.
 However, it is no longer actively maintained.

+Know of more upscaling software?
+Let us know by posting an issue on our [GitHub Issue Tracker](https://github.com/OpenModelDB/open-model-database/issues)